URGENT ACTION ITEMS BELOW

 Bills in Jeopardy:

-SB 1275, the Truth in Spending reform bill, cannot get to the House floor because it is being held in the Rules Committee by Rules Chairman Jerry Weiers, probably at the request of House Speaker Andy Tobin and/or Gov. Jan Brewer.
-Use this link to take action to pass Truth in Spending and to learn more about the reform.
+1) Senate Bill 1275, the Truth in Spending reform bill, has advanced in the House Appropriations Committee and now needs to get to the House floor for a final vote before going to the Governor’s desk.
+Unfortunately, it is being held in the Rules Committee.
+We are trying to find out exactly why it is being held, but the fate of the bill now comes down to three key players: Rules Chairman Jerry Weiers, House Speaker Andy Tobin, and Governor Jan Brewer.
+USE THIS LINK TO TAKE ACTION to pass Truth in Spending and to learn more about the reform.

-Paycheck Protection (striker to HB 2103) would prohibit government employers from taking money from employee’s paychecks for union activities without express annual authorization.
-Please contact the office of House Speaker Andy Tobin at firstname.lastname@example.org and/or (602) 926-5172 and ask him (politely) to allow Paycheck Protection to move in the House.
-We are concerned that Speaker Tobin is under intense pressure from the government employee unions to kill the bill.
-Governor Brewer signed a (flawed) version of this legislation last year, but may be holding the bill hostage in an effort to add more spending to the budget.
+2) House Bill 2103 — Paycheck Protection for Government Employees — The striker to HB 2103 would prohibit government employers from taking money from employee’s paychecks for union activities without express annual authorization.
+The bill has passed the Senate, but must go back to the House.
+Please contact the office of House Speaker Andy Tobin at email@example.com and/or (602) 926-5172 and ask him to allow Paycheck Protection to move in the House.
+(We are concerned that Speaker Tobin is under intense pressure from the government employee unions to kill the bill.)

-The striker to HB 2848 would prohibit government employers from paying employees to do union activities on the taxpayer dime.
-Please contact the office of Senate President Steve Pierce at email@example.com and/or (602) 926-5584 and ask him (politely) to make sure that the union release time prohibition moves forward in the Senate.
+3) House Bill 2848 — Prohibition on Government Union Release Time — The striker to HB 2848 would prohibit government employers from paying employees to do union activities on the taxpayer dime.
+Please contact the office of Senate President (and Rules Committee Chairman) Steve Pierce at firstname.lastname@example.org and/or (602) 926-5584 and ask him to make sure that the union release time prohibition moves forward in the Senate.

-HB 2826 would promote higher turnout and greater input by taxpayers, curb the dominance of spending interests in local politics, and save municipalities money by consolidating local elections with the general cycle.
-Please contact the office of Senate President Steve Pierce at firstname.lastname@example.org and/or (602) 926-5584 to THANK HIM for moving HB 2826 to a floor vote in the Senate.
-And thanks so much to all of the activists out there for getting this bill moved (with special thanks to Marcus Huey, AFA, and 2012 Project)!
+4) HB 2826 — HB 2826, which needs to go to the Senate floor soon, would promote higher turnout and greater input by taxpayers, curb the dominance of spending interests in local politics, and save municipalities money by consolidating local elections with the general cycle.
+Please contact the office of Senate President Steve Pierce at email@example.com and/or (602) 926-5584 and ask him to make sure that HB 2826 moves forward in the Senate.

 AFP-Arizona’s 2012 Legislative Scorecard

-The reform bills named above will be included on AFP-Arizona’s 2012 Legislative Scorecard, and will be heavily weighted–failure to bring the above bills to floor votes (and to sign the Health Care Freedom Pledge) could sink Legislators’ scores deep into the “Friend of Big Government” region.
+The reform bills named above will be included on AFP-Arizona’s 2012 Legislative Scorecard, and will be heavily weighted–failure to pass the bills above (and to sign the Health Care Freedom Pledge) could sink Legislators’ scores deep into the “Friend of Big Government” region.
 To see how those bills (and others) will be weighted on the Scorecard, go here.
 Or, go to www.aztaxpayers.org and click on the 2012 Agenda link at top right.

-There are many great fiscal conservatives down at the Legislature.
+Again, there are a lot of great fiscal conservatives down at the Legislature.
 But for better or worse, AFP-Arizona has no way of grading Legislators on their intentions.
 If roadblocks in House or Senate leadership or in the Governor’s office kill crucial reform bills, we must score the floor votes (or lack thereof) accordingly.
 And we have been very clear since before the beginning of the session which bills would be included as must-vote reforms in our scoring rubric.

 For Liberty, Tom